spesmilo/electrum-server/HOWTO.md

      # for each address, history will be pruned if it is longer than this limit
      pruning_limit = 100

-### Step 7.
+### Step 8.
 Import blockchain into the database or download it

-As of April 2013 it takes between 12-24 to import 230k of blocks, depending on CPU speed, I/O speed and selected pruning limit.
+As of April 2013 it takes between 6-24 hours to import 230k of blocks, depending on CPU speed, I/O speed and selected pruning limit.

 It's considerably faster to index in memory.
 You can use /dev/shm or indexing in RAM